Bass, brass, and pure good-time pressure

 Good Vibrations Society is about moving together, and Gentleman’s Dub Club are basically the house band for that very thing.

 Born in Leeds in 2006 — famously starting out in the basement of 44 Headingley Lane — GDC grew from late-night roots into one of the UK’s most loved live dub outfits: a big, joyful, horn-powered machine built for festival euphoria.
-(Easy Star Records) They blend heavyweight bass with skanking guitars, sharp brass lines, and singalong hooks, landing somewhere between dub, reggae, ska and modern dance music — with the kind of energy that turns a crowd into a bouncing, grinning mass.
-(Rootfire)
+They blend heavyweight bass with skanking guitars, sharp brass lines, and singalong hooks, landing somewhere between dub, reggae, ska and modern dance music — with the kind of energy that turns a crowd into a bouncing, grinning mass.

 This is not background vibes.
 This is full-body vibes.